 Beltrán's 70.1 career Wins Above Replacement, per Baseball Reference, ranks eighth all-time among center fielders, behind only six Hall of Famers -- Willie Mays, Ty Cobb, Tris Speaker, Mickey Mantle, Ken Griffey Jr. and Joe DiMaggio -- and Mike Trout.

 Beltrán might be the only 2022-23 newcomer with a realistic chance at becoming a Hall of Famer, whether it's on the first ballot or later.

 2) K-Rod, too

-The other big name set to join the 2022-23 ballot is closer Francisco Rodriguez.
-K-Rod had 437 career saves -- fourth all-time behind Hall of Famers Mariano Rivera, Trevor Hoffman and Lee Smith -- and is MLB's single-season saves record-holder, with the 62 he recorded for the Angels in 2007.
+The other big first-timer on the 2023 ballot is closer Francisco Rodríguez.
+K-Rod had 437 career saves, fourth all-time behind Hall of Famers Mariano Rivera, Trevor Hoffman and Lee Smith, and is MLB's single-season saves record-holder with the 62 he recorded for the Angels in 2007.

 3) Can Rolen ride his momentum into the Hall?

-Scott Rolen, who's entering his sixth year of eligibility, looks like he'll get into the Hall of Fame eventually, and maybe sooner rather than later.
+Scott Rolen, who's now in his sixth year of eligibility, looks like he'll get into the Hall of Fame eventually ... maybe sooner rather than later.
 The star third baseman has made big leaps in the voting every year he's been on the ballot and is fast closing in on the 75% threshold for election.